 People with underlying lung and heart conditions and those aged over 60 years are more likely to experience complications and become severely ill with the COVID-19 virus.
-This group will include many people living with MS, especially those with additional health complications and mobility issues.
+This group will include many people living with MS, especially those with additional health complications, mobility issues and those taking some MS treatments.